Introduction

 Modern Implementations

-Since its introdcution, the CoT prompting technique has become more flexible.
+Since its introduction, the CoT prompting technique has become more flexible.
 Broadly speaking, it is widely recognized as a prompting technique that elicits a chain of thought output in its generation.
 To do so, many include general instructions in the prompt, specifying the desired output format and other requirements.
 With these system instructions and output formats, CoT can also be implemented in a zero-shot fashion.

 # Example CoT prompt instructions